 Engineering Enforcement Education Equity Walking in the street is unsafe.
-No available sidewalks mean walking in the street or in the ditch or lawns. lanes aren't turn lanes.
-Cyclists do a generally poor job of sharing paths with walkers/runners, have literally been shouted at by cyclists for not stepping off the path or watching for them when it's their responsibility to With only a few exceptions, Sedgwick County is car dependent to the exclusion of options.
-Given the effects of post 1960 zoning, distances are often longer than many pedestrians and cyclists will attempt.
-This factor, combined with existing design speeds, transit is often most realistic alternative.
-There needs to be sidewalks and better pedestrian accommodations from this point in all directions for students going to school.
+No available sidewalks mean walking in the street or in the ditch or lawns.
+Enforce no parking on 2nd street bike lane lanes aren't turn lanes.
+Cyclists do a generally poor job of sharing paths There needs to be sidewalks and better pedestrian accommodations from this point in all directions for students going to school.
 Students should not have to walk on the side of the highway to get home.
 There are accidents here monthly I see more and more cars running red lights, going above 5 MPH above the speed limit Lack of driver education in high schools Lack of curb cuts Segments of complete streets and bike paths mean little if they're not interconnected.
 Delano needs more policingfrom seven a m onhomeless r coming into businesses and mcd's people just don't care, they are on their phones, texting.
 It's not just one area, Its everywhere.
 Growing amount of homeless and mentally challenged people. would love if the city would provide humanitarian (sic) efforts to keep the streets of Wichita safe.